Pre-release

 *

-* We search with word boundaries
+* We search with word boundaries.

 * When we serialize we're replacing spaces with underscores